sendbird/SendBird-Desk-SDK-Android/README.md

 ## Creating your first ticket

-Follow the step-by-step instructions below to authenticate and create your first ticket.
+After installation has been completed, a ticket can be created for communication between an agent and customer.
+Follow the step-by-step instructions below to create your first ticket.

 ### Step 1: Initialize the Desk SDK